Come True: Plot

 Sara wakes up from a nightmare involving the figure and finds herself in Riff's apartment, where he straps himself to his bed and monitors his own dreams.
 She sees his dream in which the two of them grow fangs and kiss.
 Then he has the same dream of the figure while entering sleep paralysis.
 Sara wakes him before the figure reaches him.
 Traumatized and exhausted, they have sex, during which Sara sees two shadow figures and passes out again.
 Riff takes her to a hospital.

 While waiting for a report of Sara's status, Riff begins to dream of a dark maze and a humanoid figure in the waking world.
 He then learns that Sara has left her room and wandered out of the hospital.
 She is sleepwalking and her eyes bleed when Riff tries to wake her.
 He calls his colleague Anita and urges her to help monitor Sara's dreaming as she sleepwalks through the city.

 Anita and Riff attach a mobile monitor to Sara's head as she unconsciously leads them to a remote, wooded area.
 Sara's dream mimics the path she is taking, with shadowy figures manifesting on the monitor, seeming to flank the trio.
-As they enter a field, Riff finds a cellphone ringing in the grass.
+As they enter a field, the monitor shows Sara approaching a large citadel, before Riff finds a cellphone ringing in the grass.
 When he answers the call, Sara wakes up screaming.

 Riff comforts Sara, who identifies the phone as hers, despite the fact that she has never been there before.
 The phone screen grows static and, though awake, Sara sees shadow figures in the trees.
 The trio flee, but darkness swallows Anita and Riff as a shadow figure approaches Sara.

 Sara then wakes up again in Riff's apartment, naked and straddling Riff's dead body, having apparently gouged out his eyes in a sleepwalking episode.
 She goes to the bathroom and receives a text message that makes her laugh.
-She examines her reflection, discovering that she has fangs.
+She examines her reflection, discovering that she has fangs, like in Riff's dream.

 The message says that she has been in a coma for twenty years, she is being studied using a new technique, and the scientists are not sure where in her dream the message will reach her.
 It begs her to wake up.